rcpacini/labview_quickdrop/README.md

 | `Ctrl-G` | [Get Object Info](#ctrl-g-get-object-info) |
 | `Ctrl-S` | [Execute Script](#ctrl-s-execute-script) |

+I quickly realized that there aren't enough keys on the keyboard for each Quick Drop i needed, so instead I created the **Execute Script** plugin which uses the Quick Drop Textbox to define a series of commands to execute on the selected panel or diagram objects.
+The plugin also includes a built-in help and configuration dialog (similar to the Quick-Drop Plugins dialog) and adds custom plugin support to expand on the built-in actions.

 ### Ctrl-A | Arrange Diagram
 Arranges the diagram according to the source & destination terminals (left to right).
 If nothing is selected, this horizontally aligns the top level diagram control and indicator terminals.
 Ctrl-Shift reverses the order to arrange the digram (right to left).
 Use these in combintation to clean up the block diagram quickly.